11bus11/java_game/README.md

 If there is an item or mob in the room, the logic for handling that will run before the user can choose a direction to go in.
 Mobs are handled before items.

 ### Mob fights
+When the player fights a mob, they alternate attacks.
+There is a chance that the attack misses.
+Using Math.random(), the program generates a number between 0 and one (before every attack).
+That number is then used for decidig if the attack misses or not.
+For example, if the number generated before the player attacks is smaller than or equal to 0.1, the attack misses.
+The mob's chance of missing is slightly higher than the players.
+If an attack hits, the health is updated.
+If either the player's of the mob's health gets to 0, they loose and their status is changed to "false".

+If it is a boss-fight, the superCharge will be incremented by 1 after each mob-attack.
+When the charge is at 5, the boss' next attack will be a special attack with higher damage.
+After this, the chaged is set to 0.

 ### Items (including keys)